SexChrLab/SCC-alignment/Tutorial_Gene_Expression.md

 Once this is done, you can run this script using `python`

 ```
-python generate_custom_json_DNA.py
+python generate_custom_json_RNA.py
 ```

 This will create a JSON file in the working directory that you will need to modify to add details specific to your system and experiment.

 ### Personalizing your custom configuration file

 If you open the JSON file in a text editor, you will see entries in JSON format.
-Many of these elements are predefined to provide coordinates and options for DNA analysis in the `02_SCC_check` module DNA workflow and the `03a_SCC-aware_VariantCalling` workflow.
+Many of these elements are predefined to provide coordinates and options for RNA analysis in the `02_SCC_check` module RNA workflow and the `03b_gene_quantification_RNAseq` workflows.

 Somewhere in the config JSON you will see entries for every sample listed in your sample table file.
 This will contain the input directory you specified in the `fq_path` variable and the paired end read files you specified in the `fq1` and `fq2` variable and other information from the headers of the sequence files stored as read groups.